Senior indigenous man

 High blood pressure is common but often has no symptoms.
 Get tips to keep your blood pressure under control, including through lifestyle changes and m...

 Manage your health in your 60s

-If you are in your 60s, you should be aware of common conditions, their signs and symptoms, and how to prevent them to stay healthy.
+If you are in your 60s, you should be aware of some common health conditions.
+Find out their symptoms, how to prevent them and stay healthy.

 Manage your health in your 70s and older

-If you are 70 or older, you should be aware of common health conditions, their signs, and how to prevent them.
-Learn how to manage your health as you age.
+If you are 70 or older, you should be aware of common health conditions and their signs.
+Learn some ways to help manage your health as you age.

 Mental health and older people